caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 QIIME 2 plugins are available for several quality control methods, including [DADA2](https://doi.org/10.1038/nmeth.3869), [Deblur](https://doi.org/10.1128/msystems.00191-16), and [basic quality-score-based filtering](https://doi.org/10.1038/nmeth.2276).
 In this tutorial we present this step using [DADA2](https://www.ncbi.nlm.nih.gov/pubmed/27214047).
-The result of this method will be a `Featureasv_table[Frequency]` QIIME 2 artifact, which contains counts (frequencies) of each unique sequence in each sample in the dataset, and a `FeatureData[Sequence]` QIIME 2 artifact, which maps feature identifiers in the `FeatureTable` to the sequences they represent.
+The result of this method will be a `FeatureTable[Frequency]` QIIME 2 artifact, which contains counts (frequencies) of each unique sequence in each sample in the dataset, and a `FeatureData[Sequence]` QIIME 2 artifact, which maps feature identifiers in the `FeatureTable` to the sequences they represent.

 DADA2 is a pipeline for detecting and correcting (where possible) Illumina amplicon sequence data.
 As implemented in the [dada2 plugin](xref:_library-ext#q2-plugin-dada2), this quality control process will additionally filter any phiX reads (commonly present in marker gene Illumina sequence data) that are identified in the sequencing data, filter chimeric sequences, and merge paired end reads.